tldahlgren/spack/lib/spack/docs/environments.rst

    $ spack env create --include-concrete myenv included_env

-You can also create an included environment through the ``spack.yaml`` file.
+You can also include an environment directly in the ``spack.yaml`` file.
 It involves adding the ``include_concrete`` heading in the yaml followed by the absolute path to the independent environments.